Ensuring Regulatory Compliance: The Role of Tower Management Software

 The full impact of the Gigabit Infrastructure Act (GIA) on towercos in the EU will become more evident in the latter half of the year.
 In other geographies, similar regional policies are sure to be implemented.

 What is clear is that such policies will bring forth additional regulatory requirements that infrastructure owners, users, and providers will need to comply with.
 You will need to deploy faster, leverage site sharing, and provide value-added services to your customers in addition to the core tower offerings.
-Deploying centralized tower management systems with well-defined processes will help you stay ahead of the impact of the act.
+Deploying centralized telecom site management software with well-defined processes will help you stay ahead of the impact of the act.

 Conclusion: A Shared Responsibility for a Connected Future